-- ➢ BRX will achieve its Commercial Operation Date of September 7, 2006 within the approved development and construction budget of \$205 million. - Grants in lieu of property tax are paid by ALGS and BRX on a similar basis to BC Hydro Columbia River Treaty facilities and generation plants on the Peace, Columbia and Pend d'Oreille Rivers. - The market price for electricity is C\$55 per MWh at March 31, 2005, escalating in nominal terms at 2 per cent per year. - > Operating cost inflation, including water rental increases, is 2 per cent per year. - A new 30-year Canal Plant Agreement ("CPA") is signed among BC Hydro, CPC/CBT, FortisBC, and Teck Cominco prior to the expiration of the current CPA in September 2005.
+- BRX achieves delayed commercial operation in late 2006/07 within the approved development and construction budget of \$205 million. - Grants in lieu of property tax are paid by ALGS and BRX on a similar basis to BC Hydro Columbia River Treaty facilities and generation plants on the Peace, Columbia and Pend d'Oreille Rivers. - The market price for electricity is C\$55 per megawatt hour at March 31, 2005, escalating in nominal terms at 2 per cent per year. - > Operating cost inflation, including water rental increases, is 2 per cent per year. - A new 30-year CPA among BC Hydro, CPC/CBT, FortisBC, and Teck Cominco comes into force in 2006/07. - Construction of a 435 megawatt WAX commences in 2007/08.